marcusmchale/algrow/README.md

   - standardise and improve analysis
     - using all of the available data.
     - We now fit linear regression models on log transformed area values over time,
-    - to extract RGR as the slope of an OLS fit linear model.
+    - to extract RGR as the slope of linear model.
     - RSS of these models can help to identify poorly fitting models, an indication of experimental issues.

 Multiple images can be concurrently assessed (multiprocessing).